You are viewing a free preview of this lesson.

 | Key signals | Memory Read, Memory Write, I/O Read, I/O Write, Interrupt Request, Bus Request, Bus Grant, Clock |

-Exam Tip: A common exam question asks you to explain the effect of increasing the width of the address bus vs the data bus.
-Increasing the address bus width allows the CPU to address more memory locations.
-Increasing the data bus width allows the CPU to transfer more data per operation, improving throughput.
-State both effects precisely.
+Exam Tip: A frequent question asks you to contrast the effect of widening the address bus versus the data bus.
+Widening the address bus increases the amount of memory that can be addressed; widening the data bus increases the amount of data transferred per operation (throughput).
+State both effects precisely and do not conflate them — they do different jobs.

 Question: A computer has a 24-bit address bus and a 16-bit data bus.
-Calculate the maximum addressable memory and the amount of data that can be transferred in one operation.
+Calculate (a) the maximum number of addressable locations and the memory size if each location stores one byte, and (b) the amount of data transferred in one bus operation.

 Answer: